Helen Tamiris: Great Depression and Federal Dance Project

 In the early 1930s, Tamiris collaborated with Martha Graham, Doris Humphrey, Charles Weidman, and later Agnes de Mille to form the Dance Repertory Theatre.
 The company was financially successful, but dissolved in 1932.
 Many of its members went on to form the Bennington College School of Dance, but Tamiris remained independent of this group.
-A 2000 analysis by dance scholar Julia Foulkes argues that Tamiris' exclusion from the Bennington College program was due to either antisemitism or backlash against Tamiris' involvement with leftist politics.
+A 2000 analysis by dance scholar Julia Foulkes argues that Tamiris's exclusion from the Bennington College program was due to either antisemitism or backlash against Tamiris's involvement with leftist politics.

-The Great Depression and the programs created to mitigate it, including the Works Progress Administration, had a large impact on Tamiris' work.
-Tamiris' advocacy led to the expansion of the Federal Dance Project under the WPA, and she later became the director of the Federal Theatre Project.
+The Great Depression and the programs created to mitigate it, including the Works Progress Administration, had a large impact on Tamiris's work.
+Tamiris's advocacy led to the expansion of the Federal Dance Project under the WPA, and she later became the director of the Federal Theatre Project.

 While working with the FDP, Tamiris simultaneously acknowledged that it was not a full solution to the issue of unemployed dancers.
 Tamiris wanted dancers to be understood as laborers, due to the significant physical demands of their work, and believed that the difficulties faced by dancers in the workplace were relevant to contemporaneous labor movements.